Azure/appservice-landing-zone-accelerator/CONTRIBUTING.md

   // Parameters       //
   // ================ //

-  @description('suffix that will be used to name the resources in a pattern like <resourceAbbreviation>-<applicationName>') param applicationName string
+  @description('suffix that will be used to name the resources in a pattern like <resourceAbbreviation>-<workloadName>') param workloadName string

   @description('Required.
 The environment for which the deployment is being executed')
   @allowed([